 He cringed as he looked at his phone for fear of the time and potential lateness.
 The time actually read nine-thirty, and luckily, today’s date in the calendar read Sunday.
-Jacob collapsed back in bed, exhausted by panic, and feeling shaky as adrenaline’s intensity fell away.
+Jacob collapsed back in bed, exhausted by panic, feeling shaky as adrenaline’s intensity fell away.

 Sleep lay out of reach now.
 Panic provided a dose of wakefulness akin to a strong cup of coffee.
 Jacob rolled out of bed and stumbled to the shower.
 The tar of his anti-dandruff shampoo stunk something vicious as he ran the yellow goop through his white-pocked bush of dark, bristly hair.
 A week earlier his boss, a man named Tim, described Jacob’s dandruff as unprofessional.

 Feeling fresh and clean, Jacob opened the pantry in his kitchen, searching for something to eat.
 The drawers contained single-serve microwave rice, two boxes of plain cheerios, a bag of teriyaki jerky and a half-empty costco carton of chocolate chip granola bars.
 Jacob selected the jerky.